Austin-Williams/coupon-clipper/README.md

 # Improvements Since V2

-I've gotten some excellent feedback from V2 and have implemented the suggestions here, along with some nice features I thought of myself.
+I've gotten some excellent feedback from V2 and have implemented the suggestions here.

 **For coupon holders** V3 improves on V2 by removing the old minimum on their offers.
 The old V2 had a minimum 2% offer, which is now gone.
 With V3, coupon holders can set as low of an offer as they want.